 Finally, PEO must ensure that the program provides assistance to professional engineers for both determining their individual CPD requirements and for locating suitable means of complying with those requirements.
-PEO will have to provide guidance documents and staff support in order to assist licence holders as they work through the risk review form.
+This will require the establishment of tools to provide assistance in carrying out this assessment.